-- 12. Select everything, including the crosses, and try to align those as well as possible, centering them around the printed crosses. - 13.
-Set everything but the crosses to Ignore.
-Set the crosses to be Manually Cut at 1%/197 (or whatever the fastest speed available is.)
+12. Select everything, including the crosses, and try to align those as well as possible, centering them around the printed crosses.

+13. Set everything but the crosses to Ignore.
+Set the crosses to be Manually Cut at the fastest speed.
 Cut the crosses.
-They will likely not line up exactly with the printed crosses on the sheet. - 14.
-Take one of the remaining printed pages and cut a small square out of the center of each cross with the Exacto knife, as shown below:
+They will likely not line up exactly with the printed crosses on the sheet.

+14. Take one of the remaining printed pages and cut a small square out of the center of each cross with the Exacto knife, as shown below: